Md. Dems pass new congressional map — as AG appeals gerrymandering ruling

 Battaglia on Friday threw out the congressional map that the General Assembly passed in December on the grounds that it violated the state constitution’s provisions for drawing legislative districts — the first time in Maryland history a judge has applied those rules to congressional rather than state districts.
 And she gave the General Assembly five days to submit a new map for her review.

-The new map, which passed both chambers on an overwhelmingly party-line vote, would probably preserve Democrats’ 7-to-1 advantage in the congressional delegation, though it could make one Democratic seat more competitive.
+The new map, which passed both chambers on an overwhelmingly party-line vote, would probably preserve Democrats’ 7-to-1 advantage in the congressional delegation, though it could make one Democratic area more competitive.
 Republicans charged that, while the map includes more compact districts, the Democratic advantage still amounted to a partisan gerrymander.

 The alternate map would be used only in this year’s midterm elections if Battaglia finds that it passes constitutional muster, and if her ruling stands.
 Battaglia will hold a hearing Friday to review the alternate map.